icp4a/app-contributors/Building Contributions/Authoring Extensions/Action Configurators/Examples/README.md

 ## AppResources
 Using App Resources within an action configurator.

+## AppResources
+Using Environment Variable within an action configurator.

 ## Complex Types
 A complex type is shared in a toolkit, which is referenced by the configurator and the App being authored.
 This scenario might be useful if a complex type does not need to be discovered and is known ahead of time.